 Our dental hygienists wear masks during all dental procedures, and our tools, drills, x-rays, and other equipment are all thoroughly cleaned and sanitized.

 During the outbreak, we’ve instituted additional cleaning procedures to keep you extra safe as recommended by the ADA and CDC.
 Before an appointment, we’re calling to screen patients for risks or possible infection.
 At the dental office, a virtual dental assistant takes your temperature as you enter the waiting room.
 We’ve also spaced out appointments to allow enhanced cleaning between patients.

 Make an appointment for your dental treatment today

-So ready to book?
-Office hours are Mondays to Saturdays, including evenings and early mornings.
-We’re easily located on I-91 in Windsor, just 15 miles north of Manchester and West Hartford, and conveniently located to Avon, East Hartford and Granby.
 Call 860-688-3663 to request an appointment with one of our dental professionals.
 We accept a range of insurance plans and you can talk to a member of our dental team about payment options when you schedule an appointment.
-Whether you need a dental exam, checkup, teeth whitening, or orthodontic treatment, our advanced dental professionals are on hand to offer safe quality dental care throughout the pandemic.
+Whether you need a dental exam, checkup, teeth whitening, periodontal care, orthodontic treatment, nightguards, oral surgery, or emergency dental services our advanced dental professionals are on hand to offer safe quality dental care throughout and beyond the pandemic.